ipa320/RosTooling.github.io/docu/CodeGeneration.rst

 - **launch/NameOfTheSystem.launch.py script**: This is the core of the generator.
 It is a **ready-to-execute** file based on the `.rossystem` description:
   - Add includes for all the defined nodes as components
   - Define and set the values of the parameters.
 For packages containing more than 5 parameters, the `.yaml` file under the "config" folder will be loaded and launched.
   - Remap topics to force connections (only working for nodes that are part of the system as components, not for subsystems).
-See `known issues <RosTooling_issues.md#code-generators>`_.
+See `known issues <RosTooling_issues.rst#code-generators>`_.
   - Include other launch files from subsystems.

-- **resource/NameOfTheSystem.puml**: `An example of a PlantUML implementation of the described system <SystemModelsVisualization.md#open-the-plantuml-auto-generated-description>`_.
+- **resource/NameOfTheSystem.puml**: `An example of a PlantUML implementation of the described system <SystemModelsVisualization.rst#open-the-plantuml-auto-generated-description>`_.

 - **config/NameOfTheSystem.yaml**: This file contains the configuration of the parameters.
 It will only be used if there are 5 or more parameters.